What you need to know

 Before the end of the first week of the second term of your junior year, you must select a HASS Concentration and submit a Concentration Proposal Form.
 Your HASS Concentration Completion Form is due by the end of your final term at MIT, even if you are taking some of your concentration subjects that term.

-PHYSICAL EDUCATION REQUIREMENT (PE)
+PHYSICAL EDUCATION & Wellness REQUIREMENT (PE&W)

-We recommend that you complete your Physical Education Requirement of 8 PE points and fulfill your swimming requirement by the end of your second year.
+We recommend that you complete your Physical Education & Wellness Requirement of 8 PE points and fulfill your swimming requirement by the end of your second year.
 Those who do not must file a PE plan by the due date to avoid a late fee.
-This plan allows the Physical Education office to confirm your ability to complete this GIR.
+This plan allows the Physical Education & Wellness office to confirm your ability to complete this GIR.
 If, after filing a plan, you will still not finish in the timeframe indicated, you must file an amendment.

 Some departments require an undergraduate thesis as part of their program.
 They differ among departments, but are usually undertaken during your senior year.
 Check with your department's undergraduate administrator for specific thesis requirements and review specifications for thesis preparation from the MIT Libraries.

 At the beginning of the term in which you expect to graduate, you must submit your degree application on WebSIS.
 You should submit an application if there is a chance you will finish that term; there is no fine to remove yourself from the degree list later.
 Review the undergraduate degree requirements for deadlines and details.

 Those entering MIT as first-year students in Fall 2020 and beyond may allocate up to 48 units after their first term to be graded on a P/NR basis.
 These units may be used for any subject and may be taken at any time.
 Students designate a subject as Flexible P/NR after final grades are submitted and before Add Date of their next regular enrolled term.